 Fouling and Deposition

-The Fouling and Deposition research theme at ICAM is concerned with understanding the processes and molecular interactions that underpin many of the fouling and deposition problems faced by the oil and gas industry which result from asphaltene deposition, coking and scaling.
+The Fouling and Deposition research theme at ICAM is concerned with understanding the processes and molecular interactions that underpin many of the fouling and deposition problems faced by the energy industry which result from asphaltene deposition, coking and scaling.

 The causes and mechanisms of nucleation, aggregation and deposition are poorly understood which has led to the use of empirical observation and methods for predicting, preventing or mitigating fouling problems.